 This process involves stretching a piece of metal sheet over a die.
 It is typically used to manufacture automotive parts, aluminum cans, etc. Parts being deep drawn are sometimes heated in advance to prevent tearing.

 ● Hemming and Seaming

-Ironing is a forming process that using heats to form the sheet metal.
-It can be combined with deep drawing to produce a uniform wall thickness part with greater height-to-diameter ratio.
+Ironing is a useful forming process that utilizes heat to form the sheet metal.
+It can produce a part with uniform wall thickness by thinning it in a specific area.

 ● Press Brake Forming

 This process uses a press brake to produce long, thin sheet metal parts.
 The upper part of the press brake punches downward against the V-shaped groove located at the bottom, bending the metal sheet into an acute angle.

 This process involves placing the sheet metal between a punch and a die mounted in a press.
 And the press pushes the punches against the die until the sheetsheet metal is completely pressed into the die, forming the desired shape.